How Barter & Trade came to be …

 You see, from its beginnings, Barter and Trade has hearkened back to the days of old; striking the perfect balance between Old World and New World, both in flavor and in business.
 It is, at its core, a nod to the classic practices of the wine industry, a world built on collaboration, friendship, favors and alliances.

-Chapter III: THe JOURNEY SOUTH
+THE JOURNEY SOUTH

 Once they are plucked from the vines in Washington, the grapes embark on a journey south to Paso Robles, California, where they are cellared, blended and bottled.
 Then, at the opportune moment, they are shipped across the country to be enjoyed among friends, lovers and strangers striking handshake deals of their own.